A subdued Zimbabwe set for Mnangagwa’s inauguration, again

 Zimbabwe’s economy is in a tailspin.
 Analysts say Mnangagwa’s immediate tasks should include solving severe cash shortages and high unemployment that has forced thousands of people into the streets as vendors.
 Millions of others have fled the country over the years.

 The government badly needed a credible election to end its status as a global pariah, have international sanctions lifted and open the door to investment.
+State-run media this month estimated Zimbabwe’s debt arrears at $5.6 billion.

 Final reports are pending from dozens of Western election observers invited for the first time in nearly two decades.
-Observers noted few issues on election day but expressed concern about the “excessive use of force” two days later, when six people were killed as the military swept into the capital to disperse protests.
+Observers noted few issues on a peaceful election day but expressed concern about the “excessive use of force” two days later, when six people were killed as the military swept into the capital to disperse protests.

+One U.S.-based observer mission on Saturday said that Zimbabwe “has not yet demonstrated that it has established a tolerant, democratic culture that enables the conduct of elections in which parties are treated equitably and citizens can cast their vote freely.”

 Follow Africa news at https://twitter.com/AP_Africa